iamdustan/granger/README.md

 A modern, lightweight range UI component with an aim towards integration simplicity and accessibility across all input methods.

+Note: This is alpha software and is subject to change.

 [View demo](http://iamdustan.github.com/granger)

 ## Why Coffeescript?